-In 2017, the detailed design survey was conducted by JICA to formulate the project and the scope of the project was decided to mainly focus on the PFM issues related to EITI reporting as well as the data management issues of Department of Petroleum (DPE) with the consideration that DPE was behind Mineral Resources Authority (MRA) in license data recording, storing, maintaining and reporting.
+In 2017, the detailed design survey was conducted by JICA to formulate the project and the scope of the project was decided to mainly focus on the PFM issues related to EITI reporting as well as the data management issues of Department of Petroleum and Energy (DPE) with the consideration that DPE was behind Mineral Resources Authority (MRA) in license data recording, storing, maintaining and reporting.
 As a result of the survey, both parties agreed to launch “Project for Improving Resource Related Revenue Management in Papua New Guinea” (the Project).

 The primary goal of the Project is to promote resource related revenue management and reporting in accordance with the EITI Standard.
 The Project consists of expected outputs as listed below;

 Output 1: Management of relevant data and information in the Department of Petroleum and Energy is improved.

 Output 2: Reporting mechanism among extractive companies and government agencies (mainly PNGEITI National Secretariat) is enhanced.

 Output 3: Awareness and implementation structure for EITI is enhanced in the country.